galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

     public IZosImage image;
 ```

-When the z/OS Manager reads the code, it creates a z/OS image by using the *imageTag* attribute to ascertain which set of properties from the CPS it needs to load to create the required image.
+When the z/OS Manager reads the code, it creates a z/OS image by using the *imageTag* attribute to ascertain which set of properties from the CPS it needs to load to create that image.

 In this example, the following properties are associated with the *SIMBANK* z/OS image in the CPS file:
 ```